Board of Trustees

 Tricia Putnam Montgomery ’90

-Tricia Putnam Montgomery graduated from Whitman College in 1990 with a degree in psychology.
-She earned an MBA in marketing from the University of Cincinnati in 1996.
-For over 20 years, she has been a leader in marketing and product management for companies including Procter & Gamble, Microsoft and Starbucks.
-Montgomery has recently launched her own consulting business to continue the work of her career independently.
-Montgomery and her husband, Paul Montgomery ’89, have three children.
+Tricia Putnam Montgomery graduated from Whitman College in 1990 with a degree in Psychology.
+She earned an MBA in Marketing from the University of Cincinnati in 1996.
+For over 20 years, she has been a leader in marketing and product management for companies including Procter & Gamble, Microsoft and Starbucks, and has recently launched her own consulting business to continue the work of her career independently.
+Montgomery has served Whitman for more than two decades in leadership roles, including Associate Class Representative ’90, Co-Chair of the 15th Reunion Fund Committee, member of the Board of Overseers, and Trustee since 2017.
+She and her husband, Paul Montgomery ’89, have three children.

 What do you love about Whitman?